dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 ### For Lab Today:

-With your group, use the ensemble methods that we discussed today to determine whether or not a given room is occupied.
-Use the Occupancy Detection dataset, and send me your preferred code at the end of class.
+With your group, use the ensemble methods that we discussed today to our new Lab Assignment 4.
+We want to predict if an NFL passing play is going to result in a first down or touchdown (combined to be considered 'success')

 Which ensemble method performed best?